LorenDB/lorendb.dev/content/posts/lets-ban-sms-2fa.md

 1. If you live in the US, write to your congressman to urge him to introduce legislation banning the use of unencrypted message-based 2FA (and mention the SEC Twitter hack to show that the government is susceptible to this attack).
 If you don't live in the US, write to whoever represents you in your government (e.g. EU residents can write their MEP).
 While this may seem like a bit of a long shot, it's possible that your message could result in an actual law.
 EU residents are especially likely to succeed, given the EU's historical stance on legislating sane tech laws (i.e. the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and the [DMA](https://en.wikipedia.org/wiki/Digital_Markets_Act)).
 1. Share this post, or if you have your own blog, write your own post on this subject!
 The more publicity this issue gets, the better.

-## A quick security note that didn't fit anywhere else
+## The part where I backtrack a bit

-While SMS 2FA is bad, it is at least a little better than no 2FA at all, since it can function as a deterrent to a casual hacker.
-However, you should still generally avoid SMS 2FA.
-Also, please remember that 2FA doesn't mean you can use weak passwords!
+Having said all of this, is SMS 2FA completely evil?
+The answer is actually complex.
+First, while SMS 2FA is insecure, it is better than no 2FA at all, since it can function as a deterrent to a casual hacker.
+Second, it is user-friendly.
+TOTP, passkeys, and physical security keys all tend to be more effort to learn to use than a simple SMS verification scheme.
+To successfully remove SMS 2FA, we'll have to educate the general public on how to use the alternatives or create a truly simple-to-use alternative.
+I do think that passkeys could become a good solution, however, as device and browser makers have put a lot of effort into making them a seamless option.

 ## Conclusion